 Data rates up to 9600 baud are generally allowed on any channel.
 Lower data rates are tolerated on channels specified as 9600 baud or higher so long as it doesn't interfere with higher speed communications.

-For 1200 baud packet, FM deviation should be 4 kHz or less.
+For 1200 baud packet, the FM deviation should be between 3 and 4 kHz.

-Except for the 219-220 segment, the NCPA currently isn't coordinating individual stations, nodes, etc. leaving that to the special interest groups.
-BBS station coordination is done by the PSNC in Northern CA. DX Spotting is coordinated by DXPSN .
+Coordination: Except for the 219-220 segment, the NCPA currently isn't coordinating individual stations, nodes, etc. leaving that to the special interest groups.
+BBS station coordination is done by the PSNC in Northern CA. DX Spotting is coordinated by DXPSN.
 Some digital may be coordinated on auxiliary channels by NARCC.
 All repeaters, including digital repeaters are coordinated by NARCC in the repeater segments.

-Send requests for changes to either the frequency coordinator or the NCPA board remailer.
-The frequency coordinator will then present the requests to the board along with suggested assignments The NCPA, a representative committee, makes all digital assignments.
+Send requests for changes to either the frequency coordinator or the NCPA remailer.
+The frequency coordinator will then present the requests to the NCPA along with suggested assignments.
+The NCPA, a representative committee, makes all digital assignments.